Reports of two missing Britons after yacht sinks off coast of Egypt

 Twenty-eight people were saved by rescuers, with 16 people, including four Egyptians still missing, Mr Hanafi said on Monday evening.

-Ireland’s Department of Foreign Affairs also told The Associated Press that it is “aware of this incident and is providing consular assistance” without revealing further details.
+Ireland’s Department of Foreign Affairs also said that it is “aware of this incident and is providing consular assistance” without revealing further details.

 A spokesperson for travel trade organisation Abta said: “We have been in contact with our members to see if they had any customers on the ship affected by this incident.”